-Actually, adding plants indoors is beneficial for a number of reasons (indoor air purification, stress relief…).
-Flower plants in particular are also a great seasonal indicator.
-Having blooming flowers inside your home will recreate indoors the feeling of natural rebirth typical of spring.
-And it will also be a lovely occasion to observe the flowers as they bloom day after day!
+Adding plants indoors is beneficial for a number of reasons.
+Flower plants in particular can also be a seasonal indicator.
+Having blooming flowers inside your home will recreate indoors the feeling of natural rebirth that's typical of spring.
+And it will also be the occasion to observe the flowers as they bloom day after day!

 Update your colour palette

-Another way to bring a feeling of new at every season change is updating your colour palette…slightly.
+Another way to bring a feeling of new at every season change is by updating the colour palette…slightly.

-Let’s be clear: it totally doesn’t mean you have to repaint your walls and purchase new décor at every season!
-Actually, your base palette should stay the same both across rooms and along the year.
-These are the colours that tie your home together and make your design cohesive.
+Let’s be clear: this doesn’t mean repainting all walls and purchasing new décor at every season!
+Actually, the base colour palette should stay the same – both across rooms and throughout the year!

-On top of that, here are some updates you can make to follow the seasons:
+Here are some colour-related updates to follow the seasons:

-Add few accessories in an accent colour reflecting the current season.
+- Add a few accessories in an accent colour reflecting the current season.

-Keeping the same palette all year long, switching few pieces in more or less vibrant version of the same colours according to the season.
+- Keeping the same palette all year long, alternate more or less vibrant version of the same colours according to the season.

 Let's say you have a grey and blue palette.
 You can for instance play with the colour of your tableware and have a vibrant teal for spring/summer and a more muted light blue for autumn/winter.